Beacon2Science: Enhancing STEREO/HI beacon data with machine learning for efficient CME tracking: Introduction

 Even though coronagraph data is essential in operational space weather forecasting as it provides early initial CME parameters, integrating additional data, such as from heliospheric imagers (HI), particularly when they provide a side-view on CMEs, is essential for improving forecasting accuracy and mitigating uncertainties.

-Since the end of 2006, HI1 and HI2~\cite{eyl09} onboard the Solar TErrestrial RElations Observatory \cite<STEREO;>{kai08} have continuously monitored heliocentric distances between 12--215 solar radii (line-of-sight).
-STEREO provides science-grade data with a few days' latency and near-real-time beacon data of lower quality.
-STEREO consisted of twin-spacecrafts STEREO-A(head) and STEREO-B(ehind), with STEREO-A orbiting inside the Earth's orbit around the Sun, while STEREO-B orbiting outside Earth's orbit such that it lags behind STEREO-A. This configuration attains an angular separation to allow for observing space weather phenomena from two distinct vantage points.
-Contact with STEREO-B was lost in 2014 and data was unavailable/highly limited from STEREO-A for about a year around conjunction.
+For much of the time since their launch at the end of 2006, HI1 and HI2~\cite{eyl09} onboard the Solar TErrestrial RElations Observatory \cite<STEREO;>{kai08} have continuously monitored heliocentric distances between 12--215 solar radii (line-of-sight).
+STEREO provides science-grade data with a few days' latency and near-real-time beacon data with lower resolution and signal-to-noise-ratio.
+STEREO consists of twin-spacecraft STEREO-A(head) and STEREO-B(ehind), with STEREO-A and STEREO-B orbiting in an Earth-like orbit around the Sun at around 1 AU (STEREO-B with an orbit slightly larger than 1 AU such that it lags behind Earth and STEREO-A with a slightly smaller orbit than 1 AU such that it leads Earth).
+This configuration attains an angular separation to allow for observing space weather phenomena from two distinct vantage points.
+Contact with STEREO-B was lost in 2014 and data was unavailable/highly limited from STEREO-A for about a year around superior conjunction.
 But STEREO-A offers close to 18 years of observations of Earth-directed space weather events.

 HI cameras are also found onboard of Parker Solar Probe \cite<PSP;>{fox16} with the Wide-Field Imager for Solar Probe \cite<WISPR;>{vou16} and on Solar Orbiter \cite<SolO;>{mue20} with the Solar Orbiter Heliospheric Imager \cite<SolOHI;>{how20}.
 However, these are only available for specific events and periods and provide no real-time data.
+The recently launched Polarimeter to UNify the Corona and Heliosphere (PUNCH, \cite{deforest2022polarimeter}) mission carries both a narrow field imager (NFI) and a wide field imager (WFI) onboard, and will provide polarized HI in near-real-time.

 HI data has been utilized to develop forecasting models, notably the ELlipse Evolution model based on HI \cite<ELEvoHI;>{rol16, ame18}, which can be run such that it relies solely on the utilization of HI data without the necessity of integrating CME parameters measured from coronagraph data.
 However, one of the main current challenges with integrating heliospheric imager data for CME arrival time and speed prediction is the absence of acceptable quality data in real-time \cite{tuc15,bau21}.
 While STEREO/HI data is used to improve the forecasting accuracy for well-observed CMEs using its science data, a posteriori, the beacon mode, due to low broadcast priority, suffers from four main drawbacks: lower spatial resolution, lower temporal resolution, significant data gaps, and for HI1, the usage of lossy compression.